tsonny/spinnaker.io/content/en/docs/reference/artifacts-with-artifactsrewrite/types/maven-artifact/_index.md

 ---
-layout: single
-title:  "Maven Artifact"
+title: Maven Artifact
-sidebar:
-  nav: reference
+description: Maven is a build automation tool, and a Spinnaker Maven artifact is a reference to a Maven artifact stored in a Maven repository.
+These artifacts are generally consumed by stages that deploy application artifacts, such as a  deploy stage.
 ---

-[Maven](https://maven.apache.org) is a build automation tool, and a Spinnaker Maven artifact is a reference to a Maven artifact stored in a Maven repository.
-These artifacts are generally consumed by stages that deploy application artifacts, such as a Deploy stage.

 > The files stored in a Maven repository are typically called "artifacts", so on this page, "Maven artifact" may refer to a Spinnaker artifact of type `maven/file` or to a file (e.g. a JAR file) stored in a Maven repository.